kri-pa08/Animated-Coffee-Shop-Website/README.md

-Anatedcoffee shop website with HTML CSS and JavaScript
+Anaitedcoffee shop website with HTML CSS and JavaScript